The Most Expensive Tennis Racquet

-If you’re jaw just hit the floor, it’s okay, mine did too when I first heard about this seemingly elusive tennis racquet.
+If your jaw just hit the floor, it’s okay.
+Mine did too when I first heard about this seemingly elusive tennis racquet.

-It’s true, tennis is often mis associated with being a sport that only belongs in expensive country clubs, when really anyone can pick up a racquet and head down to their local public court and have some fun.
+It’s true.
+Tennis is often perceived as a sport that only belongs in expensive country clubs when really anyone can pick up a racquet and head down to their local public court and have some fun.

 The Birth of The World’s Most Expensive Tennis Racquet